Posted on December 19, 2015 by

 Nothing against Secretary’s Day or National Dog Biscuit Appreciation Day, but the last Friday of every April, Arbor Day?
 A day devoted to planting and caring for trees?
 This is a day that deserves some celebrating.

 The first Arbor Day was held in Nebraska City, Nebraska in 1872 thanks to the efforts ofJ.
 Sterling Morton.
 More than one million trees were planted in Nebraska on that first Arbor Day.
 Just lovely.
 So in honor of the trees, and a day designated just for them, here’s how to be an arbor nurse if you have trees damaged by a storm (an occasion which seems to be happening with increased frequency lately).
+Of course, you can always call in the professionals because fully qualified tree surgeons and arborists will be able to get the job done smoothly and quickly, however, you can also try to help yourself.

 Doing the right things after trees have been damaged can make the difference between giving your trees a good chance of survival and losing them unnecessarily.
 The National Arbor Day Foundation urges home and property owners to follow these rules in administering tree first aid after a storm.